-Table 1 summarizes the linear trends of annual mean tagged O3 tracers and the total O3 averaged over JPN-ALL.
-The vast majority (about 97 %) of the trend in total O3 was balanced with the sum of those trends in regional contributions with statistical significance.
-The largest contribution was from the increase of O3 produced in CHN (0.85 ppbv/decade), which corresponded to about 36 % of the increasing trend of total O3.
-The increasing trend in the contribution of the total FT was also large (0.37 ppbv/decade), representing about 16 % of the total O3 trend.
-The contributions of northeast Asian regions other than CHN also increased significantly (0.34, 0.29, and 0.27 ppbv/decade for KOR, E-Asia-Seas, and JPN, respectively) and each accounted for about 12-15 % of the total O3 trend.
-About 7 % of the total O3 trend was attributable to the increasing trend in WSSE Asian contributions (0.16 ppbv/decade).
-The linear trends in the contributions of remaining regions were small and non-significant, and so were not important concerning the cause of reported surface O3 increase over Japan.
+gional contributions with statistical significance.
+The largest contribution was from the increase in O3 produced in CHN (0.85 ppbv decade-1), which corresponded to about 36% of the increasing trend in total O3.
+The increasing trend in the contribution of the total FT was also large $(0.37 \text{ ppbv decade}^{-1})$, representing about 16% of the total O3 trend.
+The contributions of northeast Asian regions other than CHN also increased significantly (0.34, 0.29, and $0.27 \text{ ppbv decade}^{-1}$ for KOR, the E Asian seas, and JPN, respectively) and each accounted for about 12-15 % of the total O3 trend.
+About 7% of the total O3 trend was attributable to the increasing trend in WSSE Asian contributions (0.16 ppbv decade $^{-1}$).
+The linear trends in the contributions of remaining regions were small and non-significant, and thus were not important concerning the cause of reported surface O3 increase over Japan.